oci-landing-zones/terraform-oci-modules-observability/logging/README.md

   - **retention_duration**: (Optional) The log retention duration in 30-day increments.
 Valida values are 30, 60, 90, 120, 150, 180.
 Default is 30.
   - **defined_tags**: (Optional) The log defined tags. *default_defined_tags* is used if undefined.
   - **freeform_tags**: (Optional) The log freeform tags. *default_freeform_tags* is used if undefined.
-- **flow_logs**: (Optional) The flow logs to manage. **Use this when defining flow logs in bulk within specified compartments**.
+- **flow_logs**: A map of flow logs. **Use this when defining flow logs in bulk within specified compartments**.
 Logs are created in the same compartment as the enclosing flow log group.
   - **name_prefix**: (Optional) a prefix to flow log names.
   - **log_group_id** The flow log group.
 The value should be one of the reference keys defined in *log_groups*.
   - **target_resource_type** The target resource type for flow logs.
 Valid values: "vcn", "subnet", "vnic".